 - Define important ethical terms associated with the case management profession

 - Appreciate the importance of adherence to the Code for all case managers

-The Commission for Case Manager Certification is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+The Commission for Case Manager Certification (CCMC) is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

 This program has been pre-approved by The Commission for Case Manager Certification to provide continuing education credit to CCM® board certified case managers.
 The course is approved for 2 CE contact hour(s).
 Activity code and Approval number will be awarded on your certificate of completion.

 All planners and speakers have disclosed that they have no relevant financial relationships or conflicts of interest with commercial interests related directly or indirectly to this educational activity.

 There is no commercial support for this activity.
 The planners and faculty have no relevant relationships to disclose.